-- Highlights of Israel Day Trip
+- Highlights of Israel full-day tour

 - See historic Holy land sights such as the Garden of Gethsemane, Western Wall and the site of the Crucifixion